We all make mistakes when filling out our survey profiles.

 It’s important to remember that there are no dumb questions.

-So giving accurate data is the best way to fill your profile.
+So, providing accurate data is the best way to fill out your profile.

 If you like this post, please share it so others will learn more about this topic.